 There was the Barbie pink ‘lanes’ juxtaposed with an abstract graphic wall featuring 6 action-packed gaming lanes, where players could Curl, Bowl or Shuffle to victory, while a woman preened next to a pepto bismol pink wall scattered with ‘street art balloons’, oh how she clutched on with raucous delight.
 And while pink seemed to be the flavour of the month in this retro adventure, Roof East was not shy to latch on to other bright colours like sunshine yellow, teal blues and pillarbox red.
 There was the sunshine wonderland of the Vietnamese vegan haven Eat Chay, who served up such culinary delights like crispy Korean fried tofu drizzled with heavenly gochujang sauce, wrapped around pickled cucumber and sesame seeds.
 There was the aforementioned bar, in its pink and abstract art glory, whose cocktails were generously filled with alcohol a-plenty, it was clear we would be getting merry tonight, their cheeky smiles affirmed it.

 In this retro playground Roof East was the master of it’s domain, interlinking a love of retro games that we know and love with delicious food, instagrammable walls, and cocktails that weren’t shy to bite back.
 In short it was a slice of heaven, carpeted in a golden sun that wrapped us in its awaiting arms so maternally.
 Into the bosom of fun we went, our mouths dry with anticipation, butterflies swanning their wings in our gurgling bellies.
-We fell in love with Roof East that evening, as we watched the sun crawl into its nighttime slumber and the moon stretch into silvery awakening, its lunar light casting an ethereal quality over Roof East, gasping as the playground transformed into the lascivious den of the night.
-While our bellies were sated by mouthwatering food from Burger Project, Eat Chay and Kolkati, it was the bar that had us coming back for more, the rum and raspberry ‘Knickerbocker Royale a firm favourite in my camp, a sweet aphrodisiac that implored us into hazy consciousness, it seeped into our veins, we had our alcohol goggles on.
+We fell in love with Roof East that evening, as we watched the sun crawl into its nighttime slumber.
+The moon stretched into silvery awakening, its lunar light casting an ethereal quality over Roof East, gasping as the playground transformed into the lascivious den of the night.
+While our bellies were sated by mouthwatering food from Burger Project, Eat Chay and Kolkati, it was the bar that had us coming back for more, the rum and raspberry ‘Knickerbocker Royale a firm favourite in my camp.
+It was a sweet aphrodisiac that implored us into hazy consciousness, it seeped into our veins, we had our alcohol goggles on.

 And yet there was more to Roof East than just being your typical bar ‘booze fest’, it was a retro adventure that begged us to take a closer look.
 There were games that would appeal to even the most novice of players, a fun evening where VR danced on the graves of traditional board games, and punters would roll on the floor laughing at the antics that would commence cheekily in the glow of the pink backdrop that lay yonder.
 We began with a foray into the monochromatic delight of House of Foos, London’s first supercharged VR foosball experience courtesy of SFG Club, laughing with anticipatory glee.
 Inside the monochrome transformed into neon football posters in bright green, pink and red, that reminded me of ‘post it notes’, while the footy reached new heights with a VR mix of traditional football and table foosball (on steroids).
 Unsurprisingly, not being one who was amazing at games, I did not win, but we did not care; having only lost by one point, we reveled in the hilarity of a game which we were terrible at but nevertheless still enjoyed playing, as we kicked footballs in random directions, the laughter bubbling in our throats.
 We might not have been the best game players, but we were certainly not sore losers, eager to try all the retro games that Roof East had to offer.
 There was the aforementioned lanes where you could play sliders curling, de la bowl and puck buddies shuffleboards, which were a real treat to give a go, even if it was to laugh at me in a formal dress attempting to play lawn bowls, oh how we chortled.